July Newsletter is Now Available

 July 2, 2016, Workshop Classes at St. Marks

 Classes are from 9:00 AM till noon with a break (unless otherwise noted)

-Apple Essentials: Podcasts plus Scams - Fireside Room - Ken Spencer
+Apple Essentials: Travel and Navigation Tools - Fireside Room - Ken Spencer

-iPad/iPhone Basics I - E-25 - Zulay Frost & Marganne Meyer
+iPhone/iPad Basics - E-25 - Zulay Frost & Marganne Meyer

 This class will cover the basics of how to use an iPad (most topics also apply to iPhones).
-Topics may include: WiFi versus cellular data, touch typing, copy/paste functions, password protection, using the cameras, FaceTime, app basics.
+Topics may include: WiFi versus cellular data, touch typing, copy/paste functions, password protection, using the cameras, FaceTime, messaging, voice mail, email, map options, basic hardware accessories, and standard apps.
 This is an open-format class and all topics may not be covered.

 Ask Richard!
 Ask Karen! - E-21 - Richard Applebaum & Karen Downs

 This is an open-format class where attendees help determine the discussion.
 Do you know how to keep your iPhone and/or iPad up-to-date, backed up, and synced with your computer?
 Are you making backups of your computer?
 What is this "Cloud" thing?
 Are you uncertain how to be safe when making online purchases?
 Do you have questions about your home WiFi network.
 Maybe you want to understand how to get remote assistance with TeamViewer.
 Should you have virus protection?
 Do you need to tame your System Preferences or organize your files and folders?
 No topic is too basic or too techie for us to tackle.
 If we don't know the answers, we will try to find them.